NathanVaughn/webtrees-docker/README.md

 you may need to adjust some database values manually.

-For example, if you are accessing webtrees via a reverse proxy serving content over HTTPS, but using this HTTP container, you would need to make the following changes in your database:
+For example, if you are accessing webtrees via a reverse proxy serving content over HTTPS, but using this HTTP container, you might need to make the following changes in your database:

 ```sql